 Lacock is also home to lots of filming locations with Harry Potter being its most famous partnership.

 There’s Lacock Abbey, some of which was used as Hogwarts in some of the Harry Potter movies and even Pride & Prejudice, as well as the whole village which has been used in things like Downton Abbey and The White Princess.

-You didn’t hear it from me, but it’s also rumoured that Lacock Abbey could also play its part within the Fantastic Beasts saga too!
+You didn’t hear it from us, but it’s also rumoured that Lacock Abbey could also play its part within the Fantastic Beasts saga too!

-And to be fair, once you stroll around the Abbey and village, it’s easy to see why they would be used so much in filming!
+And to be fair, once you stroll around the abbey and village, it’s easy to see why they would be used so much in films.

 Best things to do in Lacock